 Seniors who would like guidance in planning are encouraged to call Mrs. Thompson as soon as possible.

-Following are links to specific post-secondary instutions.
-Each insitution has different requirements.
-However, most require at least
+Following are links to specific post-secondary intuitions.
+Each institution has different requirements.
+However, most require at least:

 4 credits of English